When Is Titre Testing For Dogs Better Than Vaccination?

 There is no point in vaccinating against Rabies if you live in Australia or New Zealand.

 So while I advocate for vaccination, I advocate for sensible vaccination based on risk analysis.

 Titre testing can be used, again, with risk analysis.

-Check out our articles on puppy vaccinations and whether you need to vaccinate yearly to learn more about how vaccinations.
+Check out our articles on puppy vaccinations and whether you need to vaccinate yearly.